-- > States, UNHCR and other partners to put in place or mobilize community-based systems and networks, including in particular for the protection of women and children, at the outset of the emergency phase through to the attainment of durable solutions. - ➤ UNHCR to disseminate widely and promote better understanding of its community development strategy18 and to train staff, government officials and partners in its proper application. - > States, UNHCR and partners to consider ways to enable refugees, including in particular women and adolescents, to use their skills and capacities, in recognition that empowered refugees are better able to contribute to their own and their communities' protection.
+- States, UNHCR and other partners to put in place or mobilize community-based systems and networks, including in particular for the protection of women and children, at the outset of the emergency phase through to the attainment of durable solutions. - UNHCR to disseminate widely and promote better understanding of its community development strategy18 and to train staff, government officials and partners in its proper application. - States, UNHCR and partners to consider ways to enable refugees, including in particular women and adolescents, to use their skills and capacities, in recognition that empowered refugees are better able to contribute to their own and their communities' protection.

-Refugee issues anchored within national and regional and multilateral development agendas
+Refugee issues anchored within national, regional and multilateral development agendas

-- > States to consider allocating development funds, possibly a percentage thereof, to programmes simultaneously benefiting refugees and the local population in host countries. - > States to consider including refugee-hosting areas in their national development plans, and UNHCR to encourage multilateral and bilateral development partners to extend tangible support for such initiatives and to submit periodic reports on its activities.
+• States to consider allocating development funds, possibly a percentage thereof, to programmes simultaneously benefiting refugees and the local population in host countries.